-Pharmaceutical precautions: Sevoflurane is chemically stable.
-As with some halogenated anaesthetics, minor degradation occurs through direct contact with CO2 absorbents.
-The extent of degradation is clinically insignificant and no dose adjustments or change in clinical practice is necessary when rebreathing circuits are used.
+Sevoflurane is chemically stable.
+As with some halogenated anaesthetics, minor degradation occurs through direct contact with CO2 absorbents: The extent of degradation in clinically insignificant and no dose adjustments or change in clinical practice is necessary when rebreathing circuits are used.
 Higher levels of Compound A are obtained when using Baralyme rather than Soda lime.